Metropolis-2/bluesky-maptiles-docs/docs/source/tiles.rst

 Finally, the airspace border was selected to be an 8 km radius circle centered in the middle of Vienna.

 Note that each dataset may contain information about each individual item.
-In Metropolis-2 we may be interested in seeing which buildings or geofences are intruded by aircraft in the simulation.
-Therefore we may want to show that infomration in bluesky.
+In Metropolis-2 we are interested in seeing which buildings or geofences are intruded by aircraft.
+Therefore we may want to show that information in BlueSky.
 The geofence and building data is structured as follows:

 .. list-table:: Geofence and Building data structure
    :widths: 25 25 50